brianhouse/open_circuits/guide/neopixels.md

 # Neopixels

 NeoPixels are colored lights that we can control with the ESP32s.
 Unlike regular LEDs, which are simply on and off, NeoPixels can be any color and brightness.
-They can be single lights, but they also come in strands, all of the lights of which can be controlled via a single pin on a microcontroller.
+They can be single lights, but they also come in strands, all of the lights of which can be controlled via a single GPIO pin on a microcontroller.

 In the code, NeoPixels are represented as a [list](micropython.md#tuples-and-lists).
 Each item in the list corresponds to a pixel, and it's set to a color.
 In code, colors are often represented by a tuple of three values, one each for red, green, and blue.
 Conventionally, these values range from 0 to 255, and by mixing them together, all colors are possible.
 So, for example, red is `255, 0, 0`, green is `0, 255, 0`, and blue is `0, 0, 255`.
 Cyan would be `0, 255, 255`, and a deep purple is `158, 22, 113`.